nosilver4u/ewww-image-optimizer/readme.txt

 * fixed: bulk optimizer gives incorrect message about not enough credits for unlimited plans
 * fixed: db install workaround for MariaDB 10.4 bug
 * fixed: errors with custom db setups when DB_* constants are not defined
+* fixed: error with JS WebP when a class attribute with no value is encountered

 = 6.0.1 =
 * changed: more reliable Cloudflare detection for WebP delivery methods